 17.5 The full details, including the address, comprehensive directions and key collection arrangements will be available two weeks prior to arrival once the clients credit or debit card has been pre-authorised for the security deposit (the amount of the security deposit will be highlighted in the booking confirmation).

 17.6.
 The Client agrees to not, under any circumstances, exploit for commercial purposes any photographic or moving images of the property.

 18. Force Majuire

 House Parties cannot accept any liability or pay any compensation where the performance or prompt performance of our contractual obligations is prevented or affected by circumstances amounting to force majeure.
 Force majeure is any event which House Parties or the Owner could not, even with all due care and attention, avoid.
-Such events may include war or threat of war, civil strife, natural or nuclear disaster, industrial dispute, terrorist activity, fire, adverse weather conditions, unforeseen local building or road-works, unavoidable technical problems with transport, closure or congestion of airports or ports, cancellations or changes of schedule by scheduled airlines and all similar circumstances beyond our control.
+Such events may include a pandemic, war or threat of war, civil strife, natural or nuclear disaster, industrial dispute, terrorist activity, fire, adverse weather conditions, unforeseen local building or road-works, unavoidable technical problems with transport, closure or congestion of airports or ports, cancellations or changes of schedule by scheduled airlines and all similar circumstances beyond our control.